Sala delle Asse: The decoration of Sala delle Asse

+The monochromes

-During the restoration in the 1950s, preparatory drawings for the original painting, executed in black over white paint were uncovered.
-That is a technique now known to be a characteristic of da Vinci.
-Beltrami had considered these drawings as additions made earlier and he covered them.
+During the restoration in the 1950s, preparatory drawings for the original painting were uncovered, executed in black over white paint, instead of drawing directly on the plaster.
+The grounding with white paint is a technique now known to be a characteristic of Leonardo.
+Beltrami had considered these drawings as additions made earlier and covered them.

-One of the merits of the current restoration is the uncovering of many of these drawings, called “monochrome” by the experts.
-Some of them show the roots of the trees penetrating the side walls and breaking them, with a decorative scheme reminiscent of the decoration of the Palazzo del Te, Mantua.
+One of the merits of the current restoration is the uncovering of many of these underdrawings, called “monochrome” by the experts.
+Some of them show the roots of the trees penetrating the side walls and breaking them, with a decorative scheme reminiscent of the decoration of the Palazzo del Te in Mantua.
 Even more surprising, some other drawings suggest a different solution for the trunks.
 Cecilia Frosinini, from Opificio delle Pietre dure and member of the scientific committee, says that they suggest “the creation of thin, slanting trunks, springing from the roots and then joining the decoration on the ceiling”.

-Current restoration
+Goals of the third restoration

 A new restoration of Sala delle Asse was started in 2012 and was ongoing as of 2022.

 The immediate goal was to stop the evident deterioration.
 In this case, several factors have been identified: humidity from the building, microclimatic changes due to negative interaction (chemical binding) between the substances used for the original painting and the materials used for the various restorations, and accumulation of filth (since artifacts such as this can't be cleaned regularly as in a domestic house).

 The long-term goal is to provide a valid “aesthetic restoration”.
 First of all, painted surfaces must be cleaned and stabilized.
 Then the problem of “peeling off” layers due to previous restorations and integrating missing spots with new painting (using modern materials, such as watercolor, for example) must be faced.
 There are different opinions about several issues: should previous painting layers (due to restoration) be totally removed?
 How much new painting is allowed?
 Too little, will leave the room in an aesthetically unpleasant state, too much will be somehow a “false”.
 The scientific committee (see below) is debating the issues, guiding and supervising operations.

-Cecilia Frosinini, from “Opificio delle pietre dure”, says "...modern restoration must be approached with great humility.
+Cecilia Frosinini from the Opificio delle pietre dure says "...modern restoration must be approached with great humility.
 It is necessary to appreciate both the original work of the author, and the work of the various restoration experts who followed.”

-The restoration of the “monochrome” is a different story.
-It was not affected by previous restorations: it was not considered worthwhile and it was covered with wooden planks.
+The restoration of the monochromes are a different story.
+It was not affected by previous restorations: it was not considered worthwhile and covered with wooden planks.